Like any business striving for success, recruitment agencies need to have a solid social recruiting strategy in place.

 Create a list of key industry influencers on social media (for example, with Twitter lists), then observe how they use their profiles.

-Read their content, and start conversations around that content.
+Read their content, and start conversations around it.
+Retweet/share their posts, comment and give your thoughts on their content.

 Tip #3 - Share great content with your industry

-You should be sharing useful and insightful content that’s relevant to job seekers and potential clients alike.
+It should be relevant to job seekers and potential clients alike, ideally a mix of topical and evergreen content.
 This means being a little more altruistic than many companies feel comfortable with.
 But it actually works.

 Content curation builds confidence in your brand, shows that you're a friendly and open-minded company to deal with, and that you’re here to help.